-After the treatment has finished, the child will spend some time in the recovery area and will not be allowed to go home until alert and responsive.
-The dentist will check the patient before he or she is allowed to go home.
+After the treatment has finished, the child will spend some time in the recovery area until alert and responsive.
+He or she will be checked by the dentist before being allowed to go home.

 The child may not return to school and should not participate in active sports for the rest of the day.
 You may wish to make plans about how best to travel home with the child following the treatment.